Princes’ School Course

-3. attend all sessions, be prepared to begin promptly, come properly prepared.
+- attend all sessions and make comprehensive notes, be prepared to begin promptly, and come properly prepared.

-5. complete and submit for assessment at least five icons to an exhibition standard, and include legible.
+- complete and submit for assessment at least seven icons to an exhibition standard and legible notes from the Course.

-1. Towards the end of the first year one-to-one meetings will be held with the Tutor to discuss how things are going (with both skill learning and theory) and to evaluate work.
-The Assessor will also visit and make an interim assessment at the beginning of the second year.
+- During the first year one-to-one meetings will be held with the Tutor to discuss how things are going (with both skill learning and theory) and to evaluate work.
+The Assessor will also visit and make an interim assessment.

-2. After the completion of the second year students' work will be suitably submitted to and adjudicated by the Assessor, with a final award being made.
+- After the completion of the second year students’ work will be submitted to and adjudicated by the Assessor.

 The Bethlehem Icon School has excellent dedicated facilities and students will have access to these between 9.30am and 4.30pm each day except Sundays.
 Arrangements can also be made to use the facilities in the evenings.